youennf/audio-session/explainer.md

 ## Objectives
 People consume a lot of media (audio/video) and the Web is one of the primary means of consuming this type of content.
 However, media on the web does not integrate well with the platform.
-The Audio Session API helps to close the gap with platforms that have audio session and audio focus such as Android and iOS.
+The Audio Session API helps to close the gap with platforms that have audio session/audio focus such as Android and iOS.
 This API will help by improving the audio-mixing of websites with native apps, so they can play on top of each other, or play exclusively.

 Additionally, on some platforms the user agent will automatically manage the audio session for the site based on whether media elements are playing or not and which APIs are used for playing audio.